 Moving parsed email data to my database (MySQL, Postgres, MongoDB, ...)?

-A common use-case is to store the parsed email data in a database such as MySQL, Postgres or MongoDB.
+A common use-case is to store parsed data from email to MySQL, Postgres, or MongoDB.
 There are two ways how you can easily have your parsed data transferred to your local database:

 - Use Zapier as the middleman between mailparser.io and your database

 - Develop a simple script in your preferred language which resides on your server

 The first method involves creating an account with Zapier.
 The advantage of this method is that no programming is necessary and that you should have something running in a couple of minutes.
 If you want to give it a try, have a look here for MySQL, here for Postgres, and here for MongoDB.

 The second method involves developing a script in your preferred programming language which resides on your server and has access to your database.
 This script will receive the parsed data from a mailparser.io webhook (a standard HTTP Post request) and create a new record in your local database for each received webhook.

 The advantage of the second method is that you don't need another account with Zapier because your data is sent directly from mailparser.io to your server.
 If you have the possibility and resources, developing a simple custom script is our recommended way.

 This is how you would set up a webhook which sends your parsed data to your database using a custom script: